 Marc Laniado trained in open prostatectomy started laparoscopic prostatectomies in 2006 and moved onto robotic prostatectomies in 2008/9.
 He switched from the anterior approach for robotic prostatectomy to the Retzius-sparing technique at the end of 2016.
 He does this for all patients, as it gives the quickest recovery of bladder control, especially when combined with full functional urethral length preservation, which is a surgical technique to preserve the sphincter (valve) muscle.
 Marc does nerve-sparing whenever possible and checks the surgical margins intraoperatively with frozen section to ensure the surgical margins are negative.
 This allows more nerve-sparing to be performed, and so more erections to be preserved.
 Marc does about 100 cases a year.

-Marc Laniado is the chairman of the prostate cancer multidisciplinary team at the HCA Wellington Hospital and prostate cancer lead at Wexham Park Hospital (Frimley Health).
-He trains other surgeons in the robotic prostatectomy.
+Marc Laniado is the chairman of the prostate cancer multidisciplinary team at the HCA Princess Grace Hospital and prostate cancer lead at Wexham Park Hospital (Frimley Health).
+He trains other surgeons in the robotic prostatectomy in the European School at Royal Berkshire Hospital.
 He has driven the development of multiparametric MRI and MRI-targeted fusion biopsies of the prostate to diagnose men accurately.
 He started MRI-targeted biopsies in 2012 and does over two hundred MRI-targeted fusion biopsies a year.
 He introduced Retzius sparing prostatectomy at the end of 2016 as his preserved surgical technique (100 cases a year).
-He is the primary investigator at Wexham Park for several prostate cancer clinical trials.
+He is the primary investigator for several prostate cancer clinical trials.

 By continually increasing his knowledge and awareness of developments in surgical treatments for urological conditions, he brings his expertise and experience to the patient by introducing them into his regular practice, ensuring that patients receive the very best care.